When you see the APN and VPN acronyms for the first time, it seems like those are the short names of two similar technologies.

 And, there even exist custom APNs that let you configure the security of your online connection.

-But all in all, APNs serve their own purpose, which is little less of security and more about the stability of your Internet connection.
+But all in all, APNs serve their own purpose, which is less of security and more about the stability of your Internet connection.

 So, it’s always better to use a VPN if you want to play it safe.